Furniture Manufacturing Industry

 With more and more millennials and Gen Z members coming to the forefront of the population, it isn’t just lifestyle and housing choices that are experiencing a demographic shift.
 This is especially true when it comes to jobs in the furniture manufacturing industry.
 With those in the older generations retiring in large numbers, Millenials and Gen Zs are taking over the bulk of the manpower used in manufacturing companies.

 Given their different lifestyle, they have a different set of skills and priorities and are not particularly wooed by the factors that appeal to older generations.
 For instance, the idea of owning their home before they are 30, or having a hefty pension plan carries a lesser appeal to them, as opposed to having a second master’s degree.
-Millennials and Gen Z workers prioritize their personal development and are not impressed if the furniture manufacturers they work for do not share their viewpoint.
+Millennials and Gen Z employees place a high value on personal development, and they expect the furniture manufacturers they work for to align with their values and perspectives.

 #7.
 Reducing A Looming Skills Gap

 Meanwhile, the younger workers do have the digital skills and the ability to understand such equipment but tend to lack a solid STEM background that could help them fully realize their potential in the industry and work to the best of their abilities.
-If allowed to foster, this skills gap will soon create a scenario where manufacturing units will be in a severe dearth of skilled and able workers.
+If allowed to be fostered, this skills gap will soon create a scenario where manufacturing units will have a severe dearth of skilled and able workers.

 At the same time, furniture manufacturers can also create opportunities for the younger generations to learn industry-relevant STEM skills from the get-go by creating Makerspaces in schools, colleges, and universities.
 These are places where students (both children and adults) learn and work on a project on their own, and therefore, also double-up as great recruitment platforms to hire those with talent and potential.